AMRHall/NMRshuttle/TopSpin/Installation notes.md

 BSample = B0/(1+(x/b)^a)

 ### 4.3.
 Pulse program
 The pulse program must include trigger out signals to tell the motor when to move up and down.
 The motor triggers when the pin is set low.
-As the motor takes a finite amount of time to move into position, it is advisable to include a delay of around 5 seconds to allow the motor to reach the correct position.
+The motor sends a return signal once it has completed the sample motion, which may be used as a trigger in signal to make the pulse program wait until the motor movement is complete before continuing.
+As the motor takes a finite amount of time to move into position, it is advisable to include a buffer of around 1 second to allow the sample to fully engage in the probe before acquiring data (D11 in the pulse program).

 ### 4.4.
 Acquisition parameters
 * The acquisition python program (PYNM) must be set to `runNMRShuttle.py`.

-* The acqusition automation program (AUNM) must be set to `zg_xpya`.

 The following constants are also used to set parameters within the NMRShuttle program: